These Local Food and Beverage Brands in Reno Know How To Take A Creative Risk

 4. St. James

-Everyone in Reno knows the St. James brand.
-Whether you’re a sucker for the Brasserie Burger or your favorite underground rock band plays at the Saint a couple times a year, the St. James brand has definitely made its mark in Northern Nevada (and San Francisco, if you’re counting).
+One of the best brands in Reno–the St. James brand.
+You’re a sucker for the Brasserie Burger.
+Or your favorite underground rock band plays at the Saint a couple times a year,.
+The St. James brand has definitely made its mark in Northern Nevada (and San Francisco, if you’re counting).

 Why We Love Them:

 - Every location boasts something different.
 The St. James brand has three locations throughout the MidTown area, and they all draw different crowds.
-St. James does an excellent job of creating mini-brands under their umbrella brand, which allows them to try new things and expand without being limited to a set of brand rules and operations.
+St. James does an excellent job of creating mini-brands under their umbrella brand.
+This allows them to try new things and expand without being limited to a set of brand rules and operations.

 - They have great beer.
 Their award-winning beer is a crown jewel of Reno brew culture, and they keep this aspect of their brand consistent.